 No matter what stage of the process you’re in, a disability lawyer can also help increase your odds of approval.

 Parkinson’s disease can be debilitating.
-It can even advance until you’ll need near-constant care.
-Yet a Parkinson’s diagnosis isn’t enough on its own to qualify you for Social Security disability.
+It can even progress to the point where you’ll need near-constant care.
+Yet a Parkinson’s diagnosis isn’t enough on its own to qualify you for Social Security disability benefits.

-To determine if you’ll qualify, consider whether your Parkinson’s meets the following two conditions:
+To determine your eligibility, consider whether your Parkinson’s meets the following two conditions:

 You can meet this criteria if you’ve been diagnosed with mid- or late-stage Parkinson’s disease, or your Parkinson’s has progressed to more advanced symptoms.
 You should aim to have both medical and non-medical evidence that your Parkinson’s is severe and makes it difficult for you to work, whether that’s because of its physical or neurological effects.